XanderAeon/Demo/LTI Project Ideas.md

 Project ideas:

 Make a site that tracks a user's progress on something toward a goal.
+An example of that would be recording a karate student's belt rank and skills learned.

 Make a site that updates over time, perhaps in relation to something else.
 Unlike the previous one, it would be less interactive and more informative.
+An example of that might be a counter that tracks something's number, or some kind of image rehosting.

 Work with Luke in a collaboration project.
 Pros: We can learn from each other and work on different things.
 Symbiotic properties.
 I've already learned that he is competent in group projects.